 At this time, you may also choose to appoint a close family member or trusted friend to help make arrangements and ensure your wishes are carried out when the time comes.

-we offer facility-use options for an end-of-life ceremony, and are also available to provide catering and meal service., you may also pre-select a tree you would like to have planted in your honour.
+we offer facility-use options for an end-of-life ceremony and are also available to provide catering and meal service., you may also pre-select a tree you would like to have planted in your honour.

-While you don’t need to plan every last detail out at this time, it is important to write down anything that is especially important to you, or anything that you specifically want to avoid.
+While you don’t need to plan every last detail out at this time, it is important to write down anything that is especially important to you or anything that you specifically want to avoid.
 If nothing else, these guidelines will aid your loved ones in carrying out your wishes.

-Some considerations the Livestrong Foundation suggests include the type of service you want, where you want the service to be held, names of people you want contacted about the service, names of people you would like to participate in the service, preferences about flowers, music, and donations, specific personal, cultural, and spiritual considerations.
+Some considerations the Livestrong Foundation suggests include the type of service you want, where you want the service to be held, names of people you want to be contacted about the service, names of people you would like to participate in the service, preferences about flowers, music, and donations, specific personal, cultural, and spiritual considerations.

-Making the choice to scatter cremation ashes on OUR grounds is an environmentally sustainable way to commemorate one’s life.
+Choosing to scatter cremation ashes on OUR grounds is an environmentally sustainable way to commemorate one’s life.
 Our Grounds provide a natural sanctuary for loved ones to rest and friends and family to visit.
 Choosing to return to the land means choosing sustainable wellbeing for the land, ourselves, and OUR worldwide village.
 Together, we can make our final wishes become a lasting natural legacy for generations to come.